 I liked it very much and had to make some more—thus today's DIY recycled newspaper project: gift bags made from the Wall Street Journal.
 You can vary the dimensions, of course, but here's what I used to create a bag that's 5" tall, 4.5" wide, and 3" deep.
 Stack two sheets of newspaper on top of each other.
 This will be a two-ply bag for extra sturdiness.
 Cut out a rectangle that's 15.5" wide and 8.25" tall.
 Fold a flap 1.25" down from the top.
 Cut two pieces of cardstock or chipboard to 4.25" x 1", then glue them on the widest two panels just under the top fold.

 Ordinary alumina cement made from a lime-alumina compound (C12A7) has a crystal structure consisting of asymmetric cages, making it a poor conductor of electricity.
 But by sealing the alumina cement compound along with titanium inside a glass tube and heating it to 1,100 degrees Celsius, the researchers were able to create a homogenized, symmetrical cage structure that conducts electricity like metal.
 Results indicate the cement's electrical conductivity is on par with that of manganese at room temperature.
 Moreover, like other metals, the cement's conductivity increases as its temperature decreases.
 [Sources: Nikkei Net, Mainichi, SPring-8 press release]

 Potential environmental impact of nanoparticles studied through aluminum in soil.
 The Greenhouse Conspiracy - Watch Free Documentary Online - Hilary Lawson.
-MIT Energy Storage Discovery Could Lead to ‘Unlimited’ Solar Power Clean Power Published on October 25th, 2008 | by Andrew Williams Researchers at Massachusetts Institute of Technology (MIT) have discovered a new way of storing energy from sunlight that could lead to ‘unlimited’ solar power.
+MIT Energy Storage Discovery Could Lead to ‘Unlimited’ Solar Power.
+Clean Power Published on October 25th, 2008 | by Andrew Williams Researchers at Massachusetts Institute of Technology (MIT) have discovered a new way of storing energy from sunlight that could lead to ‘unlimited’ solar power.